Council for Ligurian Linguistic Heritage

 edited by Stefano Lusito

 Ro mêgo per força – a version of Molière’s famous Le médecin malgré lui – is one of the best examples of a transposition of a widely circulated play into Genoese.
-De Franchi’s theatrical production gives readers a vivid watercolor of 18th-century Genoa.
+De Franchi’s theatrical production gives readers a vivid depiction of 18th-century Genoa.
 The volume includes an introduction and a glossary of lemmas and expressions which may be less intelligible to today’s readers.

 Stefano De Franchi (1714–1785) is the leading exponent of 18th-century Genoese literature.
 He participated in the War of Liberation of 1746–47 and was a member of the Ligurian Arcadian colony.
 He was the author, with others, of the semi-facetious remake of Tasso’s masterpiece (Ra Gerusalemme deliverâ, 1755); late in life he gave to the presses an anthology collection of his own poems (Ro chittarrin, ò sæ, strofoggi dra muza, 1772) and a series of comedies in two volumes (1772; 1781), largely mediated from French theater.